mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

     Java:       190 ms

 Surprisingly, Java is not significantly faster.
+This provides us with a pretty stable lower bound for this problem.
+We're unlikely to get much faster with standard data structures.

-This probably answers the question:
+As a corollary this probably answers the question:

 *"Can more type information accelerate the Clojure/Julia solutions to this problem?"*